iraikov/chicken-sundials/README.md

 differential equations and differential-algebraic equations.

-The Chicken `sundials` library provides interfaces to the CVODE and IDA solvers and has been tested with SUNDIALS version 2.4.0.
+The Chicken `sundials` library provides interfaces to the CVODE and IDA solvers and has been tested with SUNDIALS versions 2.4.0 and 2.5.0.

 ## Library procedures